On a stronger reconstruction notion for monoids and clones: Introduction

-For the example structures we consider, these immediate consequences concerning automatic homeomorphicity of the monoids of self\dash{}embeddings are special cases of results known from the literature (\cite[Corollary~22, p.~3726]{Bodirsky} for the countable universal homogeneous graph, directed graph, tournament, \nbdd{k}uniform hypergraph ($k\geq 2$), \cite[Theorem~2.6, p.~75]{BehReconstructingTopologyOnRationals} for $(\Q,<)$, \cite[Theorems~3.7 and~4.1, pp.~9,11]{EdithTruss} for the rationals with the circular order or the separation relation, respectively, \cite[Theorem~2.2, p.~599]{PechReconstructingTopologyOfEEmbCntblSaturatedStr} for the Henson graphs and digraphs).
+For the example structures we consider, these immediate consequences concerning automatic homeomorphicity of the monoids of self\dash{}embeddings are special cases of results known from the literature (\cite[Corollary~22, p.~3726]{Bodirsky} for the countable universal homogeneous graph, directed graph, tournament, \nbdd{k}uniform hypergraph ($k\geq 2$), \cite[Theorem~2.6, p.~75]{BehReconstructingTopologyOnRationals} for $(\Q,<)$, \cite[Theorems~3.7 and~4.1]{TrussVargasReconstructingTopologyMonoidsPolClonesOfRationals} for the rationals with the circular order or the separation relation, respectively, \cite[Theorem~2.2, p.~599]{PechReconstructingTopologyOfEEmbCntblSaturatedStr} for the Henson graphs and digraphs).
 In fact, one can get these results in a uniform way by combining the arguments in Corollary~\ref{cor:easier-assumptions} and Lemma~\ref{lem:str-partially-satisfying-assumptions} with Corollary~3.17 of~\cite[p.~11]{PechPolymorphismClonesHomStr}.
 However, with the exception of the random graph (see~\cite[Theorem~5.2, p.~3737]{Bodirsky}), the random directed graph, the \nbdd{k}uniform hypergraph (see~\cite[Example~4.6, p.~19 et seq.]{PechPolymorphismClonesHomStr}) and the strictly ordered generic poset (\cite[Theorem~4.7, p.~20]{PechPolymorphismClonesHomStr}) not much is known on the side of the polymorphism clones.
 Hence, all automatic homeomorphicity corollaries one can derive from our reconstruction results shed some fresh light on polymorphism clones related with the studied example structures.
 In particular, it follows from Lemma~\ref{lem:str-partially-satisfying-assumptions} that any polymorphism clone on~$\mathbb{Q}$ having $\End(\Q,<)$ as its unary part has automatic homeomorphicity w.r.t.\ the class of all polymorphism clones of countable \nbdd{\aleph_0}categorical structures without algebraicity.
-As a special case we therefore obtain new theorems regarding automatic homeomorphicity of $\Pol(\Q,<)$ itself and of the polymorphism clones of two reducts of the strictly ordered rationals, $\Pol(\Q,\crc)$ and $\Pol(\Q,\sep)$, see Lemma~\ref{lem:str-partially-satisfying-assumptions} and Corollary~\ref{cor:reconstruction-ssip}.
+As a special case we therefore obtain new theorems regarding automatic homeomorphicity of $\Pol(\Q,<)$ itself and of the polymorphism clones of the reducts of the strictly ordered rationals, $\Pol(\Q,\betw)$, $\Pol(\Q,\crc)$ and $\Pol(\Q,\sep)$, see Lemma~\ref{lem:str-partially-satisfying-assumptions} and Corollaries~\ref{cor:Q-betw} and~\ref{cor:reconstruction-ssip}.
 A better understanding of these structures has been one of our initial motivations for studying automatic action compatibility.
-Nonetheless, proving an unconditional automatic homeomorphicity result for the polymorphism clone of~$(\Q,<)$, as well as for the ones of its reducts, remains an open problem for the time being.
+However, the obtained results are conditional in that the scope of the automatic action compatibility / homeomorphicity condition is restricted to a proper subset of all closed clones on countable carrier sets.
+Proving an unconditional automatic homeomorphicity result for the polymorphism clone of~$(\Q,<)$, as well as for the ones of its reducts, remains an open problem for the time being.